qx6ghqkz/gallery-dl-server/README.md

 #### Installation

 The package and its dependencies can be installed with Python by performing `pip install gallery-dl-server`.
 To also install optional dependencies, perform `pip install gallery-dl-server[full]`.
+It is recommended to use a virtual environment to avoid dependency conflicts.

 The package can be installed directly from the source code by performing `pip install .` in the root directory of the cloned repository.
 Perform `pip install .[full]` to install optional dependencies.

-It is recommended to use a virtual environment to avoid any dependency conflicts that may arise.

 Installation allows running directly from the command line via the command `gallery-dl-server`.
 To view the list of command-line options, perform `gallery-dl-server -h` for help.